jpegleg/enchantress/README.md

 unset ENC
 ```

+If we prefer to expose on the disk, then we can set the password in a file `./file_password.toml`.

 Fun fact: emojis can be used in passwords in most cases and can create very strong passwords in some cases.